 request address/port information for all the H.248 Streams involved in the multiplex and then select the address/port from one of the H.248 Streams and then send a subsequent Modify.request to modify the address/port information.
 This has the disadvantage over option a) that some resources may have been allocated to the previous address/port and these allocations would have to be changed.

+The scope of the above multiplexing scheme affects the local connection endpoint (see clause 5.1/[ITU-T H.248.1]) only (due to H.248 Local Descriptor scope).

+The use case of multiplexing multiple RTP streams on a single IP transport address is demonstrated using a dual-media call based on audio and video components.
+There are two media type specific RTP sources (with separate SSRC value assignments) at sender side.
+The two RTP sources generate two RTP streams which share a single (RTP) media transport.